-The Summit of the two leaders was also influenced by the news coming from Paris in that same moment.
+The Summit of the two leaders was also influenced by the news coming from Paris at that same moment.
 “Our condolences from our country to the people of France.
 It looks like another terrorist attack.
 We have to be strong and we have to be vigilant,” said Trump.
-“I join President Trump’s words for what happened in Paris: condolences and closeness to the French people and government in this very delicate period for them, just three days before the elections,” commented Gentiloni.
+“I concur with President Trump’s words about what happened in Paris: condolences and closeness to the French people and government in this very delicate period for them, just three days before the elections,” commented Gentiloni.

 The fight against terrorism is indeed at the heart of the talks between the two leaders.
-Gentiloni repeats what he said at the CSIS and defines “fundamental” the commitment, “even political,” of the USA to give stability to Libya and avoid the “division” of the country, which could be due to other countries’ influence as well.
-Trump recognizes Italy’s “leadership on seeking stabilization in Libya,” but when the Rai journalist asks Gentiloni what he expects from the USA in Libya and to Trump how much the USA are willing to be involved in the stabilization of Libya, that’s when Trump shocks Gentiloni and the entire Italian government delegation: “I do not see a role in Libya.
-I think the United States has right now enough roles.”
+Gentiloni repeats what he said at the CSIS and defines the commitment as “fundamental”, indeed “even political,” of the USA to bring stability to Libya and to avoid the “division” of the country, which could be due to other countries’ influence as well.
+Trump recognizes Italy’s “leadership in seeking stabilization in Libya,” but when the Rai journalist asked Gentiloni what he expects from the USA in Libya, and Trump to what extent is the USA willing to be involved in the stabilization of Libya, that’s when Trump shocked Gentiloni and the entire Italian government delegation: “I do not see a role in Libya.
+I think the United States has enough roles right now.”

 On his part, even Gentiloni got some things off his chest during the press conference.
-For instance, when answering the question of a colleague from Sky Italia, he stressed that Italy is not military present in Syria and it won’t be in the future.
-And, when Trump insisted that we should raise the NATO expenses to 2%, the Italian prime minster explains that Italy will do it progressively: “we made a commitment.”
+For instance, when answering the question of a colleague from Sky Italia, he stressed that Italy is not a military presence in Syria and it won’t be in the future.
+And, when Trump insisted that we should raise the NATO expenses to 2%, the Italian prime minister explained that Italy will do it progressively: “we made a commitment.”
 In 10 years, explains Gentiloni, our investments grew from 1.2 to 1.4%, spending 23.4 billion of Euros in 2014.
-But the prime minister goes to show that he intends to take his time: Italy will do it in its own time, not when Washington imposes it.
+But the prime minister meant to show that he intends to take his time: Italy will do it in its own time, not when Washington imposes it.

 Translated by Giulia Casati.